savorgnan5/Pandas-Ass/README.md

 # Pandas-Ass

-Interpretation of the data,there is the following trend:
+Interpretation of the data, there is the following trends:

 1-The district type of school has lower math score, reading score, percentage math passing score, percentage reading passing score and average overall passing score in comparison to the charter school.